ONTAP Volume Options¶

 truewill make the .snapshot directory visible to clients accessing the volume.
 The default value is

-false, meaning that access to snapshot data is disabled by default.
+false, meaning that visibility of the .snapshot directory is disabled by default.
 Some images, for example the official MySQL image, don’t function as expected when the .snapshot directory is visible.

 exportPolicy- sets the export policy to be used for the volume.
 The default is